nervosnetwork/docs.nervos.org/website/docs/essays/rfcs.md

 ### [VM Cycle Limits](https://github.com/nervosnetwork/rfcs/blob/master/rfcs/0014-vm-cycle-limits/0014-vm-cycle-limits.md)

-This RFC describes cycle limits used to regulate VM scripts.CKB VM is a flexible VM that is free to implement many control flow constructs.
+This RFC describes cycle limits used to regulate VM scripts.
+CKB VM is a flexible VM that is free to implement many control flow constructs.
 We need to enforce certain rules in CKB VM to prevent malicious scripts, such as a script with infinite loops.

 ### [Transaction valid since](https://github.com/nervosnetwork/rfcs/blob/master/rfcs/0017-tx-valid-since/0017-tx-valid-since.md)